kosolabs/koso/backend/src/notifiers/README.md

 2. **User Authorization**:
    - Users can authorize Teams notifications through their profile page
+   - Click "Connect Microsoft Teams" button in the Teams section
-   - Each user provides their own bot token and channel ID for their preferred channel
+   - Enter your bot token and channel ID in the form
+   - Click "Connect Teams" to complete the authorization
    - The credentials are stored securely in the user's notification settings

 ## How It Works